-- 3.13 New Construction includes new development of permanent structures on vacant lots, redevelopment of existing structures that have been vacant or used for non-residential purposes for at least one (1) year prior to application to this program, or the conversion of non-residential property to residential use. - 3.14 Proposal Evaluation a system that evaluates development proposals to achieve the outlined development features (See Appendix C) and which is scored to a maximum of 100 points. - 3.15 Residential any structure or portion thereof consisting of self-contained housing units and support amenities, provided to residents as rental, life-lease or ownership, but not hotel accommodation provided on a day-to-day basis. - 3.16 Residential Conversion any conversion project which changes the use of any former commercial or industrial building space for the purpose of developing residential multiple-unit dwellings. - 3.17 Structured Parking a parking facility with at least one level above or below grade. - 3.18 Vacant Site/Building existing sites, formerly used for an urban use on which there exists no building, or where a building contains mainly vacant space.
+- 3.12 Maximum Incentive Amount (MIA) the increment between the existing property taxes (City portion) and the taxes upon completion, multiplied by five (5) years. - 3.13 New Construction includes new development of permanent structures on vacant lots, redevelopment of existing structures that have been vacant for at least one (1) year prior to application to this program, or the conversion of non-residential property to residential use. - 3.14 Proposal Evaluation a system that evaluates development proposals to achieve the outlined development features (See Appendix C) and which is scored to a maximum of 100 points. - 3.15 Residential any structure or portion thereof consisting of self-contained housing units and support amenities, provided to residents as rental, life-lease or ownership, but not hotel accommodation provided on a day-to-day basis. - 3.16 Residential Conversion any conversion project which changes the use of any former commercial or industrial building space for the purpose of developing residential multiple-unit dwellings. - 3.17 Structured Parking a parking facility with at least one level above or below grade. - 3.18 Vacant Site/Building existing sites, formerly used for an urban use on which there exists no building, or where a building contains mainly vacant space.